-(a) To the extent that Western Financial Capital Corporation, a Florida corporation wholly owned by Capital ("WFCC") has taxable income for its taxable year ending on the Closing Date (calculated with regard to all prior dividends paid by WFCC), Capital shall cause WFCC to declare and pay a dividend to Capital on the last business day prior to the Effective Time in an amount equal to the minimum dividend sufficient to permit WFCC to eliminate any federal tax liability for its taxable year ending on the Closing Date (calculated with regard to all prior dividends paid by Capital) it shall declare a dividend (the "Final Capital Dividend") to holders of Capital Common Stock, the record date for which shall be the close of business on the last business day prior to the Effective Time, in an amount equal to the minimum dividend sufficient to permit Capital to eliminate any federal tax liability for its taxable year ending on the Closing Date.
+(a) To the extent that Western Financial Capital Corporation, a Florida corporation wholly owned by Capital ("WFCC") has taxable income for its taxable year ending on the Closing Date (calculated with regard to all prior dividends paid by WFCC), Capital shall cause WFCC to declare and pay a dividend to Capital on the last business day prior to the Effective Time in an amount equal to the minimum dividend sufficient to permit WFCC to eliminate any federal tax liability for its taxable year ending on the Closing Date.
+To the extent Capital has taxable income for its taxable year ending on the Closing Date (calculated with regard to all prior dividends paid by Capital) it shall declare a dividend (the "Final Capital Dividend") to holders of Capital Common Stock, the record date for which shall be the close of business on the last business day prior to the Effective Time, in an amount equal to the minimum dividend sufficient to permit Capital to eliminate any federal tax liability for its taxable year ending on the Closing Date.
 If Capital determines it necessary to declare the Final Capital Dividend, it shall notify Trust at least ten (10) days prior to the date of the Capital Shareholders Meeting (as hereinafter defined), and Trust shall declare a dividend per Trust